AIperture/aethergraph-docs/docs/key-concepts/event-driven-waits.md

 You can author custom dual‑stage nodes with **`DualStageTool`** to model your own A/B waits (e.g., submit job → wait → collect).
 Some examples of the usage include

 - custom channel waits
-- submit/run long simualtion on the cloud
+- submit/run long simualtion on cloud
 - data/model training pipeline on external systems
 - external API Polling that reports a compleltion asynchronously